Connecting Independently Trained Modes via Layer-Wise Connectivity: Abstract

 \section{Abstract}

-Empirical and theoretical studies have shown that continuous low-loss paths can be constructed between independently trained neural network models.
-This phenomenon, known as mode connectivity, refers to the existence of such paths between distinct modes—i.e., well-trained solutions in parameter space.
-However, existing empirical methods are primarily effective for older and relatively simple architectures such as basic CNNs, VGG, and ResNet, raising concerns about their applicability to modern and structurally diverse models.
+Empirical studies have shown that continuous low-loss paths can be constructed between independently trained neural network models.
+This phenomenon, known as mode connectivity, refers to the existence of such paths between distinct modes-i.e., well-trained solutions in parameter space.
+However, existing empirical methods do not reliably connect independently trained modes and have been evaluated mainly on a narrow set of architectures (e.g., basic CNNs, VGG, and ResNet), leaving their effectiveness on newer models unclear.
 In this work, we propose a new empirical algorithm for connecting independently trained modes that generalizes beyond traditional architectures and supports a broader range of networks, including MobileNet, ShuffleNet, EfficientNet, RegNet, Deep Layer Aggregation (DLA), and Compact Convolutional Transformers (CCT).
 In addition to broader applicability, the proposed method yields more consistent connectivity paths across independently trained mode pairs and supports connecting modes obtained with different training hyperparameters.

-The code of this paper will be included in the final version, currently they are in supplementary material.